1. Why do you suggest drinking green tea without milk?

 2. What is the difference between Floradix Iron tonic and Floravital Iron tonic?

 Both are iron tonics.
 Floradix is sourced from Iron-fed yeast it contains some wheat germ and is sweetened with honey.
-Floravital contains no yeast, gluten or honey.
-It is the ideal choice for those who may have yeast intolerances, candida or gluten allergies.
-The packaging on Floravital Iron tonics states it is yeast and gluten free.Read More
+Floravital contains no yeast, wheatgerm or honey.
+It is the ideal choice for those who may have yeast intolerances, candida or wheatgerm allergies.
+The packaging on Floravital Iron tonics states it is yeast free.Read More

 3. Who should take Floradix Iron tonic?

-The tasty combination of herbs and fresh fruit juices in Floradix makes it ideally suited for every member of the family.
-However, Floradix Iron is particularly recommended for:
+The tasty combination of herbs and fresh fruit juices in Floradix makes it ideally suited for any one with low iron stores.
+Floradix Iron is particularly recommended for:

-Women and young girls – This sector of the population needs substantial doses of iron due to hormonal changes, growth spurts, monthly blood loss, and overwork.
-Floradix Iron Tonic produces more energy and reduces the fatigue typically associated with iron deficiency.
+Women – This sector of the population needs substantial doses of iron due to hormonal changes, growth spurts, monthly blood loss, and overwork.
 Pregnancy and breastfeeding consume large amounts of body energy.
-As a result, women need lots of vitamins, especially iron.
-Floradix Iron Tonic has been providing safe and effective iron supplementation to women for over 60 years.
+As a result, women need lots of vitamins – always check with your healthcare provider first.

-Adults – At least one in four adults suffers from anaemia due to iron deficiency, which is in turn caused by the poor quality of the food we consume and the malabsorption of nutritional ingredients, or blood loss.
-It is therefore vital to receive the iron and vitamins our body needs on a daily basis, especially during illness.
+Adults – At least one in four adults suffers from anaemia due to low iron stores, which can be caused by the poor quality of the food we consume and the malabsorption of nutritional ingredients, or blood loss.
+It is therefore vital to receive the iron and vitamins our body needs on a daily basis.

 Athletes – Athletes overload their body, thus increasing its need for vitamins in general and iron in particular.
-Even people that do not engage in physical activity require supplements of iron and vitamins.
-Floradix Iron Tonic – the convenient and easy way to fill the void.
+Even people that do not engage in physical activity can sometimes require top ups in addition to their dietary intake.

 4. What ingredient is the reason behind the caution on Black Adder Liquorice tea?